 Apparently, there are different ways to trade with Ichimoku Kinko Hyo: one can trade the Tenkan/Kijun cross, like the MACD, or trade the Kumo cross, or trade the cross of price with any of Ichimoku’s five lines.

-For the longest time, the strategies were traded manually, but I’m a trader who desires proof of a system’s profitability in the form of backtests, and so I combed the web for different versions of the EA – and below are the ones I found.
-I backtested the EAs below on two pairs, USDJPY and EURJPY, on H4 time frame, from January 01 2008 to September 27 2013.
+For the longest time, the strategies were traded manually, but if you are a trader who desires proof of a system’s profitability in the form of back-tests, in combining the web for different versions of the EA – we found the ones listed below.
+The EAs below on two pairs, USDJPY and EURJPY, on H4 time frame, from January 01 2008 to September 27 2013.